blakbox23/Summit-responsive-website/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used,
-- My learning partners, and
+- My learning partners and stand up team
-- Unsplash